RadRacc/edu-source-test/README.md

-# Project-Nova
-Official Repository of Project Nova, a RotMG Private Server made by RadRacc and MaYo.

 # Work from Gummy
 Features implemented so far:
 - [x] Make Guild Name show up in chat before player name